lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [Converter](#T-Vsxmd-Converter 'Vsxmd.Converter')class.
+Initializes a new instance of the [Converter](#T-Vsxmd-Converter 'Vsxmd.Converter') class.

 ##### Parameters